chutium/saiki-buku/README.md

 Usage
 =====
-Create an autoscaling group in AWS, and on each instance of this autoscaling group, after building the docker image, start Kewan like this:
+Create an autoscaling group in AWS, and on each instance of this autoscaling group, after building the docker image, start Buku like this:
 ```
 sudo docker run -d -e ZOOKEEPER_CONN_STRING=xxx.xxx.xxx.xxx:2181,yyy.yyy.yyy.yyy:2181,zzz.zzz.zzz.zzz:2181 -e JMX_PORT=8004 -p 8004:8004 -p 9092:9092 --net=host <IMAGE_ID>
 ```
-Docker run option ```--net=host``` is needed, so zookeeper can bind the interface from the host, to listen for leader elections.
+Docker run option ```--net=host``` is needed, so kafka can bind the interface from the host, to listen for leader elections.
 Ref. https://docs.docker.com/articles/networking/#how-docker-networks-a-container

 Deployment with STUPS toolbox
 -----------------------------